coordination-play/coordination-stack-core/funding.md

 Many crypto native DAOs and projects that need to raise funds to fund their development are forced into inflexible standard VC contracts that do not fit well with the programmable onchain world.

-We envision a richer set of programmable equyity primitives that allow onchain projects to sell ownership of the project while providing guarantees to investors.
+We envision a richer set of programmable equity primitives that allow onchain projects to sell ownership of the project while providing guarantees to investors.
 The first guarantee we have implemented is:
 1. Spending conditions: Conditional spending of funds raised (tap streaming over x period, milestones, investor approval..etc)
 2. Withdrawability guarantees: Ability to redeem locked investment (burn tokens) if some x conditions are not met